"Oh

 better yet, in 1979 a retrospective anthology

-'The Book Of Toytown And Larry
+"The Book of Toytown and Larry

-selection of Hulme
+a well-chosen selection of Hulme

 Beaman's illustrated stories this volume contains colour